lilith645/Diablo-Revived/README.md

 <details><summary>OpenDingux / RetroFW</summary>

-DevilutionX uses buildroot to build packages for OpenDingux and RetroFW.
+Diablo-Revived uses buildroot to build packages for OpenDingux and RetroFW.

 The build script does the following: